Cosmas II of Constantinople: Deposition

 Cosmas II was condemned and deposed on 26 February 1147 by a synod held at the Palace of Blachernae because of indulgence in relation to the monk Niphon, a condemned Bogomil since 1144, whom he received in his home and at his table.

 The exact reasons for the conviction and deposition of Cosmas II are not clearly established; perhaps he was the victim of political intrigue.
 It is clear however that Emperor Manuel I intervened directly in forming the Synod that deposed Cosmas II, interviewing personally those who accused him, and testing Cosmas II directly on his opinions of the heretical Niphon.
 This affair is typical both of the doctrinal controversies common in the reign of Manuel I and also of the Emperor's readiness to become actively involved in them.
+In a story reported by Niketas Choniates, Cosmas cursed the womb of the empress Bertha of Sulzbach during the deposition.
+Stephanos Kontostephanos had to be restrained from striking the patriarch.
+This act of violence was more symbolic than actual, and was a way for the Kontostephanoi to demonstrate their loyalty to Manuel.